-- Operating the village for the benefit and enjoyment of residents. - Providing, operating and managing the communal areas and facilities. - · Gardening and landscaping. - Managing security at the village. - Maintaining the security system, emergency help system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment.
+- Operating the village for the benefit and enjoyment of residents. - Providing, operating and managing the communal areas and facilities. - Gardening and landscaping. - Managing security at the village. - Maintaining the security system, emergency help system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment.

-Maintaining and updating safety and emergency procedures for the village.
+Maintaining and updating sarety and emergency procedures for the village.
 Cleaning, maintenance, repairs and replacements for the communal areas and facilities Maintenance, repairs and replacements for units (except where this is a resident's responsibility.
 Monitoring and eradicating pests (except where this is a resident's responsibility).
 Engaging necessary staff and contractors, which may include a village manager, cleaning and maintenance personnel, security personnel, and/or relief personnel.
 Arranging for administrative, secretarial, book-keeping, accounting and legal services.
 Maintaining licences required in relation to the retirement village.
 Paying operating costs for the village.
 Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 (the Act) contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
 Complying with the Act.
 Any other general service funded via a general services charges budget for a financial year.
 7.2 Are optional personal services provided or made available to residents on a user-pays basis? ✓ Yes □ No Personal services available for selection (on a user pays basis) are as follows: Laundry service: bag provided for laundry, 48 hour turnaround, clothes folder (does not include ironing or dry cleaning); Cleaning services: A number of different options are available depending on the level of clean / time that the resident requires; Personal care services; Nurse support; and Handyman services.
 A price list can be obtained from the scheme operator on request.
-7.3 Does the ☐ Yes, the operator is an Approved Provider of home care under the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)?
-Yes, the operator is an Approved Provider of nome care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number [insert]) ✓ Yes, home care is provided in association with an Approved Provider: Five Good Friends / Enrich Living Services ✓ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents ma by be eligible to receive a Home Care Package, or a Commonwealth Home Support Program s ubsidised by the Commonwealth Government if assessed as eligible by team (ACAT) under the Aged Care Act 1997 (Cwth) .
+7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)?
+Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number [insert]) ✓ Yes, home care is provided in association with an Approved Provider: Five Good Friends / Enrich Living Services ✓ No, the operator does not provide home care services, residents can arrange their own home care services by be eligible to receive a Home Care Package, or a Commonwealth subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth).
 These home care services are not covered by the Retirement Villages Act 1999 (Qld).